mckinney,allen,frisco,plano,dallas

  Take your medicine and/or go to

 counseling.
-Your medicine won’t work if
+Your medicine won’t

-consistent help and support from your
+while and consistent help and

-therapist will help you to change your
+you to change your thinking and

-thinking and your mood.
+your mood.

- Learn to recognize and change negative
+ Learn to recognize and change

-thinking.
+negative thinking.

- Be patient with yourself, don’t give up.
+ Be patient with yourself, don’t give

  Don’t make major life decisions (for

-example about separation or divorce).
+example about separation or

-You may not be thinking clearly right
+divorce).
+You may not be thinking

-now.
+clearly right now.

- Call your doctor or the local suicide crisis
+ Call your doctor or the local suicide

-center right away if you start thinking
+crisis center right away if you start

-about suicide.
+thinking about suicide.

- Believe that there is hope and that you
+ Believe that there is hope and that

-CAN feel better.
+you CAN feel better.

 More About Depression